Paul's misunderstanding in Galatians, and how it affects the Church today

 we're not supposed to identify with anything external to ourselves

 “I identified myself completely with him.”
 Eugene really captures the sense of what Paul is trying to say.
 The problem is, we’re not supposed to identify with anything external – person, place, or idea.
-Instead, we are to expand the "made in the image" soul-life deep within.
+Instead, we are to expand our sense of the "made in the image" life within.

-one's ego, one's sense of self, is something holy and meant to be central to one's being - how can you have a relationship with God if you're not a whole person! being a puppet of another won't do
+one's ego, one's sense of self, is something holy and meant to be central to one's being, because - how can you have a relationship with God if you're not a real or whole person; being a puppet of another won't do

 It can be confusing.
-There's so much talk about the dysfunctional ego, about megalomania, that we might lose sight of the fact that our very purpose in coming to this world was to become an individualized person.
+We might perceive something of the dysfunctional ego's poisonous influence, about its megalomania, but, so much so that we might lose sight of the fact that our very purpose in coming to this world is to become an individualized person, a well-defined sacred ego.
 See the discussion in many Word Gems articles.

 One's sense of self, one's sanctified ego in the sight of God, is not the problem.
 Paul fails to see this.

 “I have been crucified with Christ.
 My ego is no longer central.”
-This takes us in precisely the wrong direction, away from sanctified personhood.
-Paul doesn't get it.
+This takes us precisely in the wrong direction, away from sanctified personhood.
+Paul doesn't understand this; not yet.

 yet not I

-Notice the word “ego.”
-The KJV has it, “yet not I.” Eugene Peterson has skillfully rendered the obscurity.
+Notice the word “ego” of The Message translation.
+However, the KJV has it, “yet not I.” Eugene Peterson has skillfully rendered the obscurity.
 Paul is talking about getting rid of his own essential self.
 This is very troubling.

 What is going on here?
-What is prompting all this self-loathing?
+What is prompting all this self-deprecation?
 Let us recall the mindset of the writer.
 Paul had been a hard-core persecutor of the Church.
-He may have been the cause of torture or even death of some Christians.
+He may have been the cause of torture or even the murder of some Christians.
 Paul can’t get over this.
-Even after his mystical experience, he considers himself to be tainted, checkered, second-class.
+Even after his mystical experience, he considers himself to be tainted, checkered, second-class, no good enough.

 Paul is suffering from a lack of self-forgiveness.
 He is experiencing severe self-loathing.
-He realizes that it was his base nature that had gotten him into trouble, and now he believes the solution to be a total denial of self; indeed, a denial of very personhood.
+He realizes that it was his base nature that had gotten him into trouble, and now he believes the solution to be a total denial of self; indeed, a denial of very personhood - to the point of expunging it.
 But this goes too far.
 He wants to see himself as “crucified with Christ” - but what he means by this expression is that he hopes to be rid of himself, his essential self, his ego, his sense of personhood, and to replace “Paul” with Christ living in him.
-But this is wrong.
+But this is wrong; indeed, a violation of God's very purpose for us.
 Paul has not yet understood that the “false self” is not the “true self,” and that “denying the self” does not mean denying the “true self.”

 so, you're not even allowed to have your own faith in God? - that's weird

 See the KJV on this, this is the sense it gives.
 The KJV suggests that we cannot even have our own faith in God but must borrow it from Christ.
 This is very off-base.
-The Message translation tones down this mandate to access Christ's faith:
+The Message translation tones down this mandate to access Christ's faith as substitute for our own.

 As I sometimes use the expression, there is so much wrong here, one hardly knows where to begin.
 All of the mayhem at hand is discussed in numerous Word Gems articles.

-what Paul doesn't know is that there are lots of unbalanced people on the other side who speak as he does, with empty god-talk, trying to get rid of themselves, and there are missionary teams trying to help these spiritually out-of-tune people
+what Paul doesn't know yet is that there are millions of unbalanced people on the other side who speak just as he does, with empty god-talk, trying to get rid of themselves - and there are spirit missionary teams working to help these confused people

-Here’s a good Word Gems article as a place to start: “The 500 recorded testimonies from the other side.”
-Over there, we find an entire class of people psychologically off-kilter, immersed in self-loathing, assiduously trying to find ways to “be rid of themselves.”
-What Paul is doing is just one more effort, on a long list, to expunge from oneself a sense of Hoffer’s “spoiled self.”
-It’s had a very long run.
-But Paul thinks this is new.
+Here’s a good Word Gems article as a place to start: “The 500 tape-recorded testimonies from the other side.”
+Over there, we find an entire class of people psychologically off-kilter, immersed in self-loathing, assiduously trying to find ways to be rid of themselves.
+What Paul is doing is just one more effort, on a long list, to excise from oneself a sense of Hoffer’s “spoiled self.”
+This idea has had a very long run, but Paul thinks this is new.

-As I said, I am leaving you with much homework: You will want to read the articles on cultism, the three on spirituality, the true self and false self, and others.
+As I said, I am leaving you with much homework: You will want to read the articles on cultism, the four on spirituality, the true self and false self, and others.

 I must end here; however, consider this.
 In the Galatians commentary, I point out that early Christianity had become a battleground of ideas between Paul and the Jerusalem apostles.
-Paul’s version of Christianity was the winner, and it was Paul’s thoughts that would shape the coming Church for millennia.
+Paul’s version of Christianity emerged as victor, and it was Paul’s thoughts that would shape and color the coming Christian movement for millennia.

-Note: For those who'd like to think about this more deeply, read Galatians with this new insight in mind.
+Note: For those who'd like to think about this more deeply, read Galatians with these insights in mind.
 For example, when Paul speaks of baptism as a kind of death, now you know what he's really thinking of.
-For Paul, baptism becomes a ritual symbolizing the death of the ego, the sense of personal self.
+For Paul, baptism becomes a ritualistic death of the ego, the death of personal self.
 This is not good.
 It's what cults try to do to their victims.
-Paul was well meaning, but the result of his teaching, taken at face value, would have been very destructive, not unlike the worst cultish teaching.
+Paul was well meaning, but the result of his message, taken at face value, would have been very destructive, not unlike the worst cultish teaching.

 a wretch like me - really?

 What does this mean, shaping the Church for centuries to come?
-Well, here's one spin-off effect.
+Well, here's one spin-off effect, a big one.
 Think of the typical “Christian” song played on the radio or sung in Church - "God saved a wretch like me."
 Notice the heavy emphasis on “I'm nothing, I'm worthless, I’m a first-class schmuck – saved only by the grace of God.”
-The truth is, God cannot be offended, or surprised, by anything that his/her developing children might stumble into.
-S/he's more sophisticated, and better put together psychologically, than that.
+This dark and dysfunctional sentiment has nothing to do with the authentic teachings of Jesus and, in fact, takes us very wide of the mark.
+The truth is, we are not "sinners" - not the way they explain it - and we do not require mercy.
+Why?
+Because God cannot be offended and has never been surprised by any error that his/her developing children might stumble into.

-But Paul believed God to be very touchy, very humorless, and this is Paul’s legacy to the Church.
+But Paul believed God to be very touchy, very humorless, and very wrathful - and this is Paul’s legacy to the Church.
 It’s all an echo of the fearfully-minded Paul, the man who could not forgive himself.
-It is not a healthy way of thinking and makes God out to be a bad-guy or even a psychopath: see the discussion on the "Jesus" page.
+It is not a healthy way of thinking and, by implication, makes God out to be some kind of weird bad guy or even a psychopath: see the discussion on the "Jesus" page.

-The real God would have us know that self-condemnation, self-loathing, attempting to be rid of the self, is exactly the wrong thing to do, and will do nothing but stunt our growth and set us back in terms of unfolding our awesome human potential.
+The real God would have us know that self-condemnation, self-loathing, attempting to be rid of the self, is exactly the wrong mindset and will do nothing but stunt our growth and set us back in terms of unfolding our awesome human potential.